AI agent vs chatbot: difference explained

 What is the short difference between AI agent and chatbot?

 A chatbot answers questions within a defined topic area, usually via predefined flows or a language model without executing capability.
-An AI agent combines reasoning with tool use and handles entire cases itself.
+An AI agent combines reasoning with tool use, technically via the MCP protocol, and handles entire cases itself.
 It can book, order, update CRM, and escalate to humans when needed.

 The difference isn't the size of the language model.
 It's whether the system can act in external systems or only generate text.